What is schizotypal personality disorder?

 - your experiences at school and work

-The psychiatrist or psychologist will ask if you have ever thought about harming yourself or others.
-He or she may also ask you if your family members have commented on your behavior.
-Your responses will be used to create a diagnosis.
+The psychiatrist or psychologist may ask if you’ve ever thought about harming yourself or others.
+They may also ask if your family members have commented on your behavior.
+Your answers will help them develop a diagnosis.

-Several types of therapy can help treat schizotypal personality disorder.
+Several types of therapy can help treat STPD.
 Psychotherapy, or talk therapy, can help you learn how to form relationships.
-It may be combined with social skills training to help you feel more comfortable in social situations.
+You can get this type of therapy along with social skills training to help you feel more comfortable in social situations.

-Cognitive behavioral therapy (CBT) can help you address some of the undesirable behaviors associated with this condition.
-You will learn how to act in social situations and how to respond to social cues.
-CBT can also help you learn to recognize unusual or harmful thoughts and change them.
+Cognitive behavioral therapy can help you address some of the behaviors associated with your condition.
+Your therapist can help you learn how to act in social situations and respond to social cues.
+They can also help you learn to recognize unusual or harmful thoughts and change them.

-Family therapy may be helpful for those who live with others.
+Family therapy may be helpful, especially if you live with others.
 It can help you strengthen your relationships with family members.
-This may also help you to feel support from your family.
+It may also help you to feel more supported by your family.